 Physical Cleaning (Cleaning Services)

 Smoke is physically removed using wet sponges or dry sponges for hard surfaces, depending on the surfaces and the type of smoke (such as dry for oxygen-rich fire or wet for oxygen-starved blazes).
 Although you may have heard about using vinegar (a kind of acid) as a home remedy for smoke odour removal, most cleaning is best done with specialized alkaline detergents.
 That includes laundering clothes and curtains.
 Upholstery and carpet cleaning should begin with vacuuming using micro-filter HEPA equipment.

 Soda and dry-ice blasters use strong jets to quickly remove char and soot from building surfaces.
 They can also rescue structural elements with as much as 1/4 inch of char.
 Drywall can often be saved, provided smoke hasn’t gotten in behind it.
 But the foam padding under laminate flooring, as well as attic and wall insulation, must be replaced if they’ve been affected.

 At The Molecular Level

-Counteractants are usually used as part of the cleaning regime to chemically neutralize odors and other harmful compounds.
-Ozone generators produce a gas that safely penetrates anywhere smoke can and break about odor compounds.
-Thermal foggers re-open the pores of wood and other materials to that trapped compounds can be neutralized as well.
-Together these technologies permanently eliminate smoke odors.
+Counteractants are usually used as part of the cleaning regime to chemically neutralize odours and other harmful compounds.
+Ozone generators produce a gas that safely penetrates anywhere smoke can and break about odour compounds.
+Thermal foggers re-open the pores of the wood and other materials so that trapped compounds can be neutralized as well.
+Together these technologies permanently eliminate smoke odours.

 Basic homeowners policies should cover fire damage, including ash, soot, and smoke removal.
 But there’s a catch.
 That’s only if the right prevention steps were taken in the hours and days immediately after the blaze.
 Otherwise, secondary damage won’t be covered.